a2hop/dirtree/README.md

 - Automatically builds Linux and Windows executables on each push to the main branch
 - When a new release is created, automatically attaches the built executables to the release
+- Automatically adds built binaries to the most recent release for each push to the main branch
 - Can be manually triggered from the Actions tab in the GitHub repository

 ### Manually Triggering a Build and Release